 Jim Lee Posted September 3, 2020 Report Share Posted September 3, 2020 Very good topic to resurrect Eric!
 Note that polish is not a wax, and actually removes the top surface of paint or gel coat, and also removes the wax.
 It is like a very fine sandpaper.
 So anytime you use a polish, be sure to follow up with a protective layer of wax.
 I don't think that the type of wax used is critical.
 Having a solid layer of wax is critical!
 I agree, keep it covered, keep it in a hangar.
 Also, keep it dry.
 This is the second most critical aspect after protection from the UV of the sun.
 With our sailplanes that carry water ballast, we are finding that leaving the wings wet inside can result in a horrible deformation sometimes called a spar bump.
 BTW, the Phoenix will never see a spar bump because the spars are bonded to the inside plies of fiberglass of the foam sandwich construction.
 The best thing we can do for our sailplane wings is to clean bugs and dirt off of the leading edges after each flight WITH WAX!
 If you clean the plane with water, you will remove some of the wax.
 Removing the wax on the leading edge is the primary cause of leading edge crazing of the gel coat.
 So don't use water or a cleaner to take the bugs off, use wax!
 Quote Link to comment Share on other sites More sharing options...

-Alex Ress Posted Tuesday at 07:01 PM Report Share Posted Tuesday at 07:01 PM The good news...
+Alex Ress Posted October 29 Report Share Posted October 29 The good news...
 I started using an aircraft lift for additional room in the hangar.
 The bad news is that the lift puts the dirty phoenix belly in my view plane.
 The attached picture is after cleaning with soap, then clay bar, then polish on a buffer and lastly Maguire's Cleaner Wax on a buffer.
 The yellow discoloration seems to be where the glass is overlapped and bonded.
 If you can't see the picture there is a 6" center band of discoloration running the length of the fuselage.
 Tapping around the discolored area indicates a thicker material.
 This is a 2018 model (#44).
 Anyone have any data on why the areas with overlapping or bonded glass would have a greater tendency to discolor?
 Would this discoloration still have occurred if I did a better job of cleaning the belly?
 I usually end with this but if anyone is visiting Oahu, Hawaii, drop me a line.
 Aloha, Alex Quote Link to comment Share on other sites More sharing options...

 Recommended Posts